underspecified/covid19-hotlines-jp/README.md

 # COVID-19 Hotlines in Japan

-This is the repository for the website COVID-19 Hotlines in Japan (\#COVID19HotlinesJp)
+This is the repository for the website (COVID-19 Hotlines in Japan)[https://covid19-hotlines.jp] \#COVID19HotlinesJp.

 ## Our Goal